DuronioLab/realign_nanopore/README.md

 ## Author: Markus Nevil

 Raw plasmidsaurus reads have multiple start locations even though the original molecules were circular.
-This script "restarts" each read using BLAT to search for sequence that should only appear in the vector.
+This script "restarts" each read using BLAT to search for the user-definied origin of the vector.
 By aligning these restarted reads to a reference sequence, a consensus sequence can be generated and scanned for mutations.
 This is usueful for vectors with multiple repeats of the same sequence, which normally obfuscates which repeat contains mutations.

 ## Quick Start: